Last updated: 15 June 2023

 One of the main reasons why Giropay is so popular is because it’s easy to use.
 Upon its release, it was notably picked up by many people who had no previous experiences with online banking.
 As such, we believe this payment method to be a great choice for those that aren’t as tech-savvy as it is the norm today.

-Nowhere is this insistence on simplicity more evident than when making Giropay deposits at online casinos.
+Nowhere is this insistence on simplicity more evident than when making a casino deposit Giropay.
 To fund your account, just follow these steps and you’re pretty much good to go:

-- Go to your preferred casino site and head over to the Banking/Deposit/Cashier section.
+- Go to your preferred Giropay online casino and head over to the Banking/Deposit/Cashier section.
 Once you’re there, select Giropay as your desired deposit option.

 - Just input the amount you want to deposit and click on Deposit/Proceed/whatever the box says in these situations.
 Upon doing so, you will be redirected to Giropay’s transfer page.